Emotional abuse

 • sudden speech disorders;

-• social isolation (may not mix or has few friends);
+• social isolation (may not mix well or has few friends);

 • extremes of compliance, passivity and or aggression/provocativeness;